-From getting the largest clouds to delving into those intense flavours, here we’re exploring the world of sub ohm vaping, looking at what it is, why it has become so popular amongst vapers, and how you can get the most out of your vape device to create large billowing clouds that will be the envy of your peers!
+From getting the largest clouds to delving into those intense flavours, here we explore the world of sub-ohm vaping, looking at what it is, why it has become so popular amongst vapers, and how you can get the most out of your vape.

 What is sub ohm vaping?

-Sub ohm vaping means to vape with a coil that is less than 1.0 ohms – yep, it really is as simple as that!
-Typically using a low coil resistance of around 0.5 ohms with a powerful tank, sub-ohm vape devices mean allow vapers to benefit from a more flavourful hit that packs a punch and gives off much larger amounts of vapour when compared to other vape devices.
+Sub-ohm vaping means to vape with a coil that is less than 1.0 ohms.
+Typically, using a low coil resistance of around 0.5 ohms with a powerful tank, sub-ohm vape devices mean allow vapers to benefit from a more flavourful hit that packs a punch and gives off much larger amounts of vapour when compared to other vape devices.